Cisco has updated this alert to indicate the availability of software updates.

 by convincing a user to access a malicious link.

-Cisco has confirmed the vulnerability in a security notice; however, software updates are not available.
+Cisco has confirmed the vulnerability and released software updates.

 To exploit the vulnerability, the attacker may provide a link that directs a user to a malicious site and use misleading language or instructions to persuade the user to follow the provided link.